Search String

 An ancient elven fortress, rising up out of a war-torn valley.

-Severed Hand IWD1 is notable for its non-linear exploration of an ancient elven stronghold, flanking combat encounter design, avenue of approach considerations, and well-written lore and memorable characters.
+Severed Hand is notable for its non-linear exploration of an ancient elven stronghold, flanking combat encounter design, avenue of approach considerations, and well-written lore and memorable characters.

 Severed Hand IWD2

-With its quest-dense reworking of the original Severed Hand, IWD2 Severed Hand is one of the most polished dungeons in genre history.
+With its quest-dense reworking of the original Severed Hand IWD2 Severed Hand is one of the most polished dungeons in genre history.
 I like how Black Isle left the best for last in Icewind Dale 2.

 Dragon's Eye IWD1

-Dragon's Eye IWD1 is one of the best linear dungeons out there.
+Dragon's Eye is one of the best linear dungeons out there.
 Almost as trap-heavy as Durlag's Tower, its itemization and combat encounter design are impeccable, and its final stretch emphasizes tactics, thief skills and resource management.

 One of the coolest segments of the dungeon crawl is the persistently-summoned horde (which includes trolls), but the yuan-ti force guarding the snaking approach to Yxunomei is its ultimate highlight.
 Linear hack n slash dungeons don't get any better than Dragon's Eye.